milan220284/blog_bsgs/blog.md

 Value $238$ is calculated in Baby step for $i=13$, so solution to our DLP is $x=13+2\cdot 23=59.$ You can check that $17^{59}=438\ (\textrm{mod}\ 509)$ indeed.

 Optimization can be made if one knows that $g$ is in some subgroup of $\mathbb{F}_p$.
 As we know here that $g$ is in subgroup $G$ of order 127, order of that subgroup can be used for calculating ceiling $k=[\sqrt{127}]+1=12$ instead of order 509 of whole group which yields $k=[\sqrt{509}]+1=23$.
-This optimization has its own cost, we have to determine order of $g$.
+This optimization has its own cost, we have to determine the order of $g$.
 ## Conclusion

-There are a lot applications of Baby step - Giant step algorithm, and some modifications.
+There are a lot of applications of the Baby step - Giant step algorithm, and some modifications.
 One limitation of algorithm is that it has $\mathcal{O}(\sqrt{p})$ space complexity, beside $\mathcal{O}(\sqrt{p})$ time complexity.
-It's a big drawback and reason why DLP is hard for todays computers.
+It's a big drawback and the reason why DLP is hard for today's computers.
 One optimization in that direction is Pollard's Rho algorithm.
-Other generalization is Pohlig-Hellman algorithm which is used when integer $p$ in DLP is not prime.
-This algorithm reduces the DLP from a group of composite order to subgroups of prime order, then solve DLP in each subgroup.
-Chinese Remainder Theorem is used to reconstruct solution of original problem.
-One of important conclusions from Pohlig-Hellman algorithm is that DLP in group $G$ is as hard as it is DLP in its largest subgroup of prime order (which dominates in time and space complexity).
+Another generalization is the Pohlig-Hellman algorithm which is used when integer $p$ in DLP is not prime.
+This algorithm reduces the DLP from a group of composite order to subgroups of prime order, then solves DLP in each subgroup.
+Chinese Remainder Theorem is used to reconstruct the solution to the original problem.
+One of the important conclusions from the Pohlig-Hellman algorithm is that DLP in group $G$ is as hard as it is DLP in its largest subgroup of prime order (which dominates in time and space complexity).
 This idea lies in known Pohlig Hellman small subgroup attacks.

 ## Code
 Small Python script for our example (calculations in our example are tested in SageMath too):